What will you learn?

 Many “non certified” Dan’s divers take this course and quickly see the difference in our awesome dive training too, so don’t be intimidated we’ll improve your diving beyond your wildest expectations., so You don’t have to have had any previous training with us, although we may ask you to do a checkout dive with us to see where you’re at in your diving before doing any training dives just to give us an idea of where you’re at skill wise.

-Divers will be conducting a dive in Peak Performance Buoyancy, which is your most important dive in the Advanced Course because it fixes many of your equipment and dive related problems in order for you to move safely forward in your diving.
+Divers will be conducting a dive in Peak Performance Buoyancy, which is your most important dive in the Advanced Course because it fixes many of the typical equipment and dive related problems that often make new divers struggle.
+This helps move safely forward in your diving with less effort and more awareness.

 Generally speaking the next dive would be Underwater Navigation which is a core dive.
 You will learn how to use your compass for additional navigational challenges, as well as kick to distance ratios while improving your natural navigation skills.

-Your next dive can be an elective.
-Some of our most popular electives are Diver Propulsion Vehicle, Night Dive, Drift Dive, Underwater Photography or Boat Dive.
-Of course diving Dry is likely our most popular now and you’ll do an orientation in shallow water prior to Peak Buoyancy to learn how to use a drysuit.
+The next diver of Your PADI Advanced Open Water Course can be an elective dive.
+Some of our most popular electives are Diver Propulsion Vehicle (DPV), Night Dive, Search and Recovery, Drift Dive, Underwater Photography or Boat Dive.
+Of course diving Dry is likely our most popular now and you’ll do an orientation in shallow water prior to Peak Buoyancy to learn how to use a drysuit and you can combine this course with your PADI Drysuit Diver Speciality rating also.

 If you exceed your maximum dive plan depth or violate thirds you will not pass this skills dive and have to re-do it.

-Your Final dive for advanced open water could be a wreck dive, where you’ll learn about the features of the shipwreck, hazards, benefits, additional equipment used to engage in shipwrecks and much more.
+Your Final dive for your PADI Advanced Open Water Course could be a wreck dive, where you’ll learn about the features of the shipwreck, hazards, benefits, additional equipment used to engage in shipwrecks and much more.
 Divers can also choose to do a “boat dive”or something different all together.
 Please ask us for recommendations, but regardless of what we do (deep or wreck) your final dive will see you hovering motionless on a safety stop like you’ve been doing it for years.

 After you’ve completed your Advanced Open Water Course, we recommend you continue through either via specialties and of course take the PADI Rescue Diver Course, which is the minimum certification level we would suggest you achieve in diving.